tamerjb/around-express/README.md

 * The npm run dev command launches the server on localhost:3000 with hot reload enabled.

 ## Plan on improving the project

-This project will be linked to the front-end in the following sprint.